GuardKenzie/chafa.py/README.md

 python -m build
 ```

 in the root of the repository.
-This will build a distribution file in a new folder: `dist/` called something like `chafa-[version].gz`.
+This will build a distribution file in a new folder: `dist/` called something like `chafa_py-[version].gz`.
 You can then install this file with pip by running

 ```
-pip install ./dist/chafa-[version].tar.gz
+pip install ./dist/chafa_py-[version].tar.gz
 ```

 ### Dependencies